cat-loverrr/Data-Science-Assessment-Task/README.md

 ## Lesson 4 - 01/08/2025
 This lesson, I will continue researching the problem, compiling more links, and then getting started on the SEE-I paragraph/s.
 **---------- UPDATE, 11:52 AM ----------**
 I've finished with finding a lot of news articles, and anything else that has appropriate information to the task.
 I'm now re-reading everything written on this md document to ensure there's not any mistakes.
 I will also get started on the SEE-I paragraph/s.
+**---------- SEE-I PARAGRAPHS ----------**